evandev01/my_first_website/README.md

 1. Commit your file to GitHub and publish to GitHub pages (Remember, it will take a few minutes before it is accessible in the browser).

+### How to publish to GitHub Pages

+- Go to `Settings` within your repository.
+- Click `Pages`, then under `Branch`, click the `None` dropdown and select `Master`
+- Click `Save`
+- The link will render at the top of the page for you to visit.
+- Remember it takes several minutes before the website is active.

 ---

 ## Congratulations, you just created your first website!